-Figure 1: Relationships between most frequently used licences in GÉANT projects
+Figure 1: Relationships between the most frequently used licences in GÉANT projects

 In Figure 1, different colours indicate various categories of software licences.
-Licences marked in green are permissive licences, those in yellow are weak copyleft licences, and those in red represent strong copyleft licences.
+Licences marked in green are permissive licences, those in yellow are weak copyleft licences and those in red represent strong copyleft licences.
 The relationships between licences are illustrated using different arrow styles:

 A one-way solid arrow means that the destination licence subsumes the origin licence.
 In certain cases, as noted in Figure 1, additional conditions may apply to this relationship.